nicksolomon/net_viz/chapter1.md

 node color.

 *** =hint
-Use the familiar `ggplot` syntax to access vertex attributes.
+Use the familiar `ggplot` syntax to access vertex attributes when plotting.

 *** =pre_exercise_code
 ```{r}